June 13-15 2019 • Six Participants • $675

 - Clothing & shoes.
 Weather conditions in Oregon at this time of the year can range from 40-70 degrees.
 Layers including a hat and gloves can help keep you comfortable.
 Waders and water shoes are highly recommended.

 - Snacks and hydration.
 Maintaining energy and hydration is very important when out in the wilderness.
 Energy bars, nuts, seeds, and water are recommended.
 At times we could find ourselves in remote areas, hours from the nearest store, so a good stock of snacks is highly advised.

 - Willingness to learn and discover.

 A nonrefundable deposit of $300 will be required upon sign up.
 Balance of $375 is due 45 days prior to the date of the workshop.
-Cancellations that occur 90-45 days before the start of the workshop will forfeit deposit.
+Cancellations that occur 45 days or more before the start of the workshop will forfeit deposit.
 Cancellations that occur within 45 days of the workshop will forfeit their full payment.
 There are no exceptions to these terms.
 After payment is made, a PayPal invoice will be sent so that further payments are simple and easy.
 I advise reading my Photography Workshop FAQ and Cancellation page if you are interested in attending.